 - 1. False.
 They are actually cost-efficient ways for employers to meet with several job seekers at once. - 2.
 True.
 The more you know about a company, the more you will impress that company's recruiter. - 3.
 False.
 Employers expect you to submit a resume.
 Bring more copies than you think you will need. - 4.
-True.
-That's why it is important to be honest when interviewing for positions, even at job fairs. - 5.
 False.
+They may know of other recruiters at other companies that you are interested in.

+- 5. False.
 Job fairs provide interview opportunities that can be highly structured and formal.
 Be prepared to answer traditional interview questions. - 6.
 True.
 You can also call the company and ask for information or visit your local library. - 7.
 True.
 Having the list can get you started on your research and will also help you focus on those companies you are most interested in. - 8.
-True.
-Functional resumes emphasize what you can do for a company, not what you have done in the past. - 9.
+False.
+Sometimes job seekers are hired on the spot or soon after. - 9.
 False.
 Companies and organizations may have a wide variety of positions available.
 Visit as many booths as you can. - 10.
 False.
 While they may be competing for the same jobs as you, you should still network with them.
 They may know of other open positions that they aren't qualified for or aren't interested in.